BaseCamp & GPS problems I have encountered.

 Having mastered the art of designing routes via the MapSource software I have found that half the fun of riding these routes is actually in the design and planning process.
 Not only this but once you have ridden the route, downloading the tracks, checking the diversionary points which you were forced to take as a result of traffic problems or roadworks and then following the final version in google earth is all part of the fun.

-I have now graduated onto the Zumo 590 LM TP............and the new BaseCamp software, or it was at the time I bought my new GPS unit.
+I then graduated onto the Zumo 590 LM TP............and the new BaseCamp software, or it was at the time I bought my new GPS unit.
 Why not a BMW system?
 Integrated with the fly wheel on the handle bar?
 Great design and yes, about another EURO 200 over and above the Garmin version.
 I'll come on to that point later.

 In this section I will explain a little about the struggle I had trying to get to understand the BaseCamp software having mastered the MapSource package so well.
 I must say after the struggles and hours spent ''google-ing'' the problems has proven that the new BaseCamp "package" actually delivers quite a punch if you get to know it better.